zachikeh123/112Sweeper/README.md

-# Minesweeper
+# 112Sweeper
-My Term Project is going to be 112Sweeper, with inspiration from the popular game Minesweeper Online.
+This was my final project for a Python based class called 112Sweeper, with inspiration from the popular game Minesweeper Online.
 The game consists of a clickable tile grid with hidden "mines" spread all over the board.
 The number of mines next to a cell is indicated by its number.
 You can identify cells that are mine-free and those that are safe using this information.